bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 @body

-The `bit-docs` plugin system provides hooks that allow you to create custom-generated content specific to your site, without the need to modify the `bit-docs` source itself.
+The `bit-docs` plugin system provides hooks that allow you to modify your generated website, without the need to modify `bit-docs` itself.

-A number of plugins are maintained by the bit-docs organization; some of these plugins provide core functionality, though all can be replaced if they do not suit your needs.
+A number of plugins are maintained by the bit-docs organization.
+Some of these plugins provide core functionality, and will need to be included with every project, unless they are replaced.
+Typically you will need a "finder" plugin to pull in files, a "processor" plugin to processes pulled in data, and then a "generator" plugin to generate the output.
+So, a typical `bit-docs` enabled project will include:

+- [bit-docs-glob-finder] - Finder
+- [bit-docs-dev] — Processor
+- [bit-docs-js] — Processor
+- [bit-docs-generate-html] — Generator

 Continue reading, and we'll explore the architecture of a typical `bit-docs` plugin.